©2016 Tom Parks – All Rights Reserved

 At Carlstrom, the cadets began their day at 6am.

 That first week of flying was an eye-opening experience for the young trainees.
-Nine days after arriving at Carlstrom, Cadet Parks wrote his parents…
+Six days after they began flying, Cadet Parks wrote his parents…

 “Some of the boys are dropping out already.
 Either get airsick or decide they don’t want to fly after all.
 It really hurts to see them go after being together so long and the ‘washing’ process has just started” Letter to Parents – 08/16/1942